 A person must be considered as fit and proper to hold a driver’s licence with this authority.

 A licence will not be granted to a person who is under 18 years of age.
-In addition, a licence cannot be granted to anyone over 18 who has not held a full driving licence for a period of 1 year.
+In addition, a licence cannot be granted to anyone over 18 who has not held a full driving licence for a period of one years.

 We will check with the Disclosure and Barring Service for the existence and content of any criminal record in the name of an applicant.
 Information received from the Disclosure and Barring Service will be kept in strict confidence while the licensing process takes its course and will be retained for no longer than necessary.